|Written By: Marv Wisneski

 During poplar’s drying process it may turn a vibrant pink, but it will change back to white when dry.
 Most of the trees available to us peal easily in the spring and any kind of tree can be used.

-The procedure for building a headboard for a Single Bed, thirty six inches (36”) wide is as follows – please refer to the drawings following.
+The procedure for building a headboard for a Single Bed, thirty six inches (36”) wide is as follows:

 Build two (2) jigs, see drawings.